adityathebe/brick-game-neuroevolution/README.md

 # Evolution Simulation

-This is a mini game I created to learn Genetic Algorithm.
+This is a mini game I am currently working on to learn Genetic Algorithm.

 ### Objective